Augmented Reality is more than Virtual Reality

 Using elements from the approaches presented, a wide variety of display and mirror shapes are conceivable, optimized for various aspects of performance and convenience, all sharing the principal advantages of the on-axis concept, i.e., high resolution and large FOV and eyebox.

 Compared to the currently often favored waveguide displays, the form factor of this approach is bigger, but the functional elements can be made arbitrarily thin and therefore light, the FOV is a lot larger and the eyebox also is very large.
 This allows to use a simple eyeglasses frame instead of the usual helmet-like constructions.
-Eye relief is smaller than with most waveguide devices, but wearing them together with prescription glasses is difficult with both approaches, anyway.
-Yet, prescription lenses can easily be integrated into the configuration.
+Eye clearance is smaller than with most waveguide devices, but wearing them together with prescription glasses is difficult with both approaches, anyway.
+Nevertheless, prescription lenses can easily be integrated into the configuration.

 The approaches presented have been evaluated by 3D raytracing with freely available open source software (Blender), which proved to be fully able for the simulation of optical resolution as well as physiological and aesthetic design aspects.
 This allows for a more comprehensive evaluation than with classical optics design software.